devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 On many other platforms, this system call is implemented and interacts with the OS, e.g. the [Linux kernel]((https://man7.org/linux/man-pages/man2/syscalls.2.html)).
 The function is also part of the [POSIX operating system standard](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/functions/gettimeofday.html).
 This means that it is supposed to be available on all POSIX compliant operating systems.

-However, on the Cortex M platform, we do not have an operating system kernel that is able to provide the current time.
+However, on the Cortex-M platform, we do not have an operating system kernel that is able to provide the current time.
 Therefore, this function is nowhere to be found in the platform specific version of the Newlib Nano C standard library.

 If you are wondering why the linker did not complain about the function `gettimeofday`, but `_gettimeofday`, you can find the answer in the section [Why did the linker not complain about gettimeofday, but _gettimeofday?](#why-did-the-linker-not-complain-about-gettimeofday-but-_gettimeofday).